vbotka/ansible-config-light/README.md

   roles:
     - vbotka.config_light
 ```
-### Syntax check.
+### Syntax check

-Run the syntax check.
+Run the syntax check
 ```
 shell> ansible-playbook conf_light.yml --syntax-check
 ```

-### Assembly of variables.
+### Assembly of variables

-Run the task *vars.yml* first to collect and assemble the variables.
+Run the task *vars.yml* first to collect and assemble the variables
 ```
 shell> ansible-playbook conf_light.yml -t cl_vars
 ```
-Review the assembled variables in *cl_dira*.
+Review the assembled variables in *cl_dira*

-### Dry-run the playbook.
+### Dry-run the playbook and display what will be changed

 ```
-shell> ansible-playbook conf_light.yml --check
+shell> ansible-playbook conf_light.yml --check --diff
 ```

-### Run the playbook.
+### Run the playbook

-Run the playbook twice and make sure the result is idempotent.
+Run the playbook twice and make sure the result is idempotent
 ```
 shell> ansible-playbook conf_light.yml
 ```